10 Really Bad Things the Tobacco Industry Has Done to Entice Kids to Start Smoking

 Saturday morning cartoons have been the staple of American childhoods for the past half century, but Big Tobacco has muddied even this innocent memory – placing their products in cartoons, normalizing their appearance to kids.

 "Smooth" cartoon characters such as Joe Camel are deployed to appeal to young audiences at an impressionable age.
-Cartoons became so effective at addicting kids to tobacco, they were prohibited as part of the historic master settlement agreement 46 state attorneys general, the 5 territories and the District of Columbia reached with the five largest tobacco companies.
+Cartoons became so effective at addicting kids to tobacco, they were prohibited as part of the historic tobacco Master Settlement Agreement 46 states and the District of Columbia reached with the five largest tobacco companies in 1998.

 Tobacco advertisements and promotions are on display front, center and back in convenience stores, gas stations and other retail locations frequented by youth, including some retailers with pharmacies.
 It’s not a coincidence that the average height of these advertisements is at the eye level of youth.
 The vast majority of the industry’s marketing dollars are spent in retail stores.